 Shareholder disputes are not unusual.
 Shareholders will often have different views and ideas about how the business should be run and this can often lead to conflict.

-There are documents which you can put in place to govern how the company should be run and it is important to be aware of these documents and the provisions set out within them in the event of a dispute between the shareholders.
+There are documents that you can put in place to govern how the company should be run and it is important to be aware of these documents and the provisions set out within them in the event of a dispute between the shareholders.
 The Articles of Association set out how the company should be run on a day to day basis.
 There may also be a shareholder agreement in place.

 In the event of a dispute, the relevant documents should be considered to ensure that any decisions taken by the company are taken in accordance with the Articles of Association.

 If the dispute has led to the relationship between the shareholders being irreconcilable, it might be proposed that the remaining shareholders buy out the unhappy shareholder.
 This will allow the unhappy shareholder to realise his investment in the company and for the company to carry on without the unhappy shareholder from attempting to block any decisions of the company.
 If the remaining shareholders are not willing to buy out the unhappy shareholder, it can be ordered by the Court under s994 Companies Act 2006.

 Protection afforded by the s994 Companies Act 2006

 S994 of the Companies Act 2006 allows a shareholder to apply to the court for relief where the affairs of the company are being conducted in a manner that is unfairly prejudicial to the shareholder’s interests and that an actual or proposed act or omission of the company is or would be so prejudicial.
 The following points should be considered before making a petition under s994:

 (1) The shareholder must be able to demonstrate both prejudice and unfairness before the court will make an order.